E-L-W/GitHub-How-To/Markdown Useful Info.md

 ```python ... ``` for example.
 ```

-To escape backticks in your code (have them appear and not intefere with the rest of your .md doc), use double backticks.
+To escape backticks in your code (have them appear and not interfere with the rest of your .md doc), use double backticks.

 `` escape some ` backticks here ``